 - The toxin of its bite further remains considered by most experts to be especially dangerous.
 The invertebrate earns this distinction due to the presence of the neurotoxin latrotoxin.
 This represents an especially dangerous type of venom.

 - Only the bite of the female typically presents any danger to humans, however.
 That’s because she generally has far larger venom glands than her much smaller male counterpart.
 Despite its reputation, though, few bites actually result in fatalities.

 Black Widow Physical Description

 Not surprisingly, the various species of Black Widow attain similar physical sizes.
 However, this remarkable arachnid typically displays a significant amount of sexual dimorphism.
 This physiological characteristic manifests itself in terms of both color patterns and size.

 That’s partly because the female attains an average length of about 1.4 in (3.5 cm), whereas the male stays much smaller.
 He most commonly only reaches an average length of roughly 0.7 in (1.75 cm).
-In addition, the males also do not display the characteristic red hourglass.
+The males also do not display the characteristic red hourglass.

 Color patterns also vary relatively significantly between the various forms.
 All members of this genus, however, appear predominantly black in color.
 The females of each species, though, all display a very prominent red hourglass shape on their abdomens.